marcellodibello/law-source/content/post/algorithms-criminal-justice.md

 approach with serious crimes, where externalities are dwarfed by immediate costs and benefits (1113).

-When externalities can be ignored, the same threshold should presumably be imposed for whites and blacks for pre-trial coercion meant to avoid serious crimes, other things being equal.
-Yet, if most crime is intraracial, the  prevention of serious crimes in black communities might have greater net benefits than in white communities.
+When externalities can be ignored, the same threshold should presumably be imposed for whites and blacks for pre-trial coercion, other things being equal.
+Yet, if most crime is intraracial, the  prevention of serious crimes in some communities might have greater net benefits than in other communities.
 After all, a wealthier family can more easily cope with the loss of an adult figure than a less wealthy family.
-If this is corretc, Huq's consequentialist framework would mandate that a *less* stringent threshold apply for algorithm-based coercion meant to prevent serious crimes in black communities.
+Huq's consequentialist framework would mandate that a *less* stringent threshold apply for algorithm-based coercion meant to prevent serious crimes in black communities so long as the prevention of serious crime in black communites has greater net benefits.